poeticninja/ally-crawler/README.md

 a website crawler that collects urls and scans for a11y issues

 Options:
-  -u, --url [url...]            one or more urls to crawl -s,--sleep [milliseconds]     Sets the time before a worker starts the next crawl.
+  -u, --url [url...]            one or more urls to crawl. please use the full url.
+  -s,--sleep [milliseconds]     Sets the time before a worker starts the next crawl.
 This is to help avoid being blocked. (default: "200")
   -m,--max <number>             Sets the max number of requests to crawl.
 This is useful for testing.
   -o, --output-folder [folder]  the folder to output the results (default: "results")